amalgamaria/secretariat/docs/running-jobs/batch-jobs.rst

 This script sets up a job named **afterqc_ex** to execute the python script **after.py**.
 This script allocates **2 CPUs** on one or two of the **compute** nodes with up to **2 GB of memory** and no more than **120 hours of runtime** to complete this job.
 Standard error and output will be outputted to separate files in **/opt/ohpc/pub/workshop/tmp/logs** and the email address **madonay@clemson.edu** will receive notifications when the job **begins** and if it **ends**, **fails**, **requeues**, or **stages out**.

+*Note*: To actually submit this script to Secretariat, please refer to :doc:`running-jobs/slurm-commands.html`.

 Jobs and nodes and tasks, oh my!
 --------------------------------